ReDI-School/nrw-html-and-css/lesson21/index.md

 nav_order: 21
 ---

 In this lesson, we will look at some useful techniques such as adding CSS Icons to your website or supplying a hash value to URLs.
 We would practice the latter directly on your websites.
-Apart from this we would make sure that you reach the latest Checkpoint 21 and if the time allows we would also do some extra exercises.

 ## Prerequisite